Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Abstract

 \section{Abstract}

-Motivated by examples from physics and noncommutative geometry, given a generator $A$ of a Gibbs semigroup, we reexamine the relationship between the Schatten class of its resolvents and the behaviour of the norm-trace $\norm{e^{-tA}}_1\,$ when $t$ approaches zero.
-In addition to applying Tauberian results, we specifically investigate the compatibility of asymptotic behaviours with derivations and perturbations.
+Motivated by examples from mathematical physics and noncommutative geometry, given a generator $A$ of a Gibbs semigroup $\{U_{A}(t) := e^{-tA}\}_{t\geq 0}$, we re-examine the relationship between the Schatten class of its resolvents and the behaviour of the norm-trace $\norm{e^{-tA}}_1\,$ when $t$ approaches zero.
+Besides the applications of the Tauberian results, we specifically investigate the compatibility of asymptotic behaviours with the semigroup derivations and perturbations.
 Along the course of our study, we present a novel characterisation of Gibbs semigroups.